 -i text If Readline is being used to read the line, text is placed into the editing buffer before editing begins.

 -n nchars

-read returns after reading nchars characters rather than waiting for a complete line of input.
+read returns after reading nchars characters rather than waiting for a complete line of input, but honor a delimiter if fewer than nchars characters are read before the delimiter.